BoPann/bo-cyber-logbook/soc-level1/tools/Splunk.md

 - Having so many fields displayed can be overwhelming.
 We can do `| fields to only display the fields we want`
 - ![](../imgs/fields-command-min.png)

+- For searching, simply type it after a space
 - Or we can do `| search "Powershell"` to search the keyword we want. (but not sure how this is different from directly typing the keyword in the search bar)
 - ![](../imgs/seachbar-min.png)